 Joyce is a head of a large team of consultants at a global IT services company.
 In her role, Joyce has direct responsibility of more than 100 employees who are in charge of pricing, market research, designing advertising and promotions.
 Joyce is responsible for facilitating growth, sales and marketing strategy which requires her to quickly react to changing circumstances, and coordinating many different styles of thinking in a single team.

-“That’s too many for anyone to manage well per today’s models of management,” said Helen Poitevin, research director at Gartner.
-“Managers in that position cannot effectively coach and develop workers or have a strong-enough working relationships with them to provide good support at times of personal crisis, involving, for example, illness, family problems and ‘burn-out’.”
+“That's too many for anyone to manage well per today’s models of management,” says Helen Poitevin, research director at Gartner.
+“Managers in that position cannot effectively coach and develop workers or have a strong-enough working relationships with them to provide good support at times of personal crisis, involving, for example, illness, family problems and ‘burn-out’."

 Beyond a certain span of control, managers cannot coach effectively.

 Learn from Robobosses